How to Get Residency in Mexico

 Understanding the financial requirements for residency in Mexico is essential for a successful residency application.
-The requirements outlined in this article are the baseline financial thresholds as defined by the Secretaría de Relaciones Exteriores (SRE) for 2024, but it’s important to note that individual consulates may adjust these amounts.
-Lots of consulates have higher requirements than what are listed below and some might even be less.
+The requirements outlined in this article are the baseline financial thresholds as defined by the Secretaría de Relaciones Exteriores (SRE) for 2026, but it’s important to note that individual consulates may adjust these amounts.
+Some consulates have higher requirements than what are listed below and some might even be less.
+This completely depends on the exchange rate that the consulate used in making their calculations, which are based on multiples of Mexico’s Unidad de Medida y Actualización (UMA) as defined by INEGI (Instituto Nacional de Estadística y Geografía).
+In years prior, the financial solvency requirements were based on a multiple of Mexico’s daily minimum wage.
+This change is a result of legislation that was passed and published in detail by the DOF (Diario Oficial de la Federación) on July 25, 2025.
 So, it’s crucial to verify specific financial requirements with the consulate where you intend to apply.
 Also, please be aware that there are other pathways (e.g., family unity, scientific research, religious activities, etc.) to obtaining residency but proving financial solvency is the most common path for the overwhelming majority of people.

 Additionally, consulates may differ in the types of financial accounts they accept (e.g., savings, taxable brokerage, 401(k), etc.) and how they require documentation to be presented (e.g., summary pages, full statements, or stamped/certified copies from the financial institution).
-Always confirm these details directly with the consulate you will use.
-At the end of the day, the consular agent in the visa department of the consulate you intend on using has the sole and final determination as to whether you qualify for residency or not.
+Always confirm these details directly with the consulate you intend on using.

-The amounts below are based on a 17:1 (MXN to USD) exchange rate (based on the approximate exchange rate at the end of 2023) and are subject to change at any time and are simply presented for illustration purposes.
+The amounts below are based on an 18:1 (MXN to USD) exchange rate (based on the approximate exchange rate at the end of 2025) and are subject to change at any time and are simply presented for illustration purposes.
 Like already stated, be sure to verify the exact amounts with the consulate you plan on using since their amounts can vary from what is illustrated below.
+These amounts can often be found on the respective consulate’s website.

 Temporary Residency

-• Own property in Mexico (e.g., free of liens, equity value, etc.) valued at 40,000 days of the daily minimum wage ($248.93 MXN).
-There might also be additional requirements such as free of liens, needs to be your primary residence, certain amount of equity, etc.
+• Own property in Mexico valued at 91,710 days of the UMA ($117.31 MXN).
+There might also be additional requirements such as free of liens, needs to be your primary residence, certain amount of equity, not held in a fideicomiso (bank trust), etc.

 Permanent Residency